wwarthen/RomWBW/Source/Doc/Hardware.md

 ZZRCC follows the basic concept of ZRCC that uses a small CPLD to bootstrap from CF disk.
 Because Z280 has a native serial-bootstrap capability, the CPLD is even simpler than that of ZRCC.
 ZZRCC is Z280 operating in Z80-compatible mode.
-It is designed for RC2014 bus
+It is designed for RC2014 bus ZZRCC actually contains no ROM and 512KB of RAM.

-ZZRCC actually contains no ROM and 512KB of RAM.
-The first 256KB of RAM is loaded from disk and then handled like ROM.
+In the STD configuration the first 256KB of RAM is loaded with a ROM image from disk storage and then handled like ROM.
+Essentially, an area of the RAM is reserved to act as ROM.

 * Creator: Bill Shen
 * Retrobrew Wiki: [ZZRCC, a SBC for RC2014 based on Z280](https://www.retrobrewcomputers.org/doku.php?id=builderpages:plasmo:zzrcc)